texfaq/texfaq.github.io/FAQ-papergeom.md

 document is going to be printed on, and can issue the commands necessary to ensure the correct size of paper is used.
-If [`geometry`](https://ctan.org/pkg/geometry) is used when a document is being processed by pdfLaTeX, it can set the necessary dimensions ''in the output''.
+If [`geometry`](https://ctan.org/pkg/geometry) is used when a document is being processed by pdfLaTeX, it can set the necessary dimensions "in the output".
 If the document is being processed by LaTeX on a TeX or &epsilon;-TeX engine, there are package options which instruct [`geometry`](https://ctan.org/pkg/geometry) which `\special` commands to use.
 (Note that the options are